antublue/test-engine/README.md

 - The output can be misleading and should not be used as a source of truth.

-## Getting Help

-GitHub's Discussions is the current mechanism for help / support.

 ## Contributing

-Contributions to the test engine are both welcomed and appreciated.
+Contributions to the Test Engine are both welcomed and appreciated.

-The project uses a simplified GitFlow branching strategy.
+The project uses a [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching strategy.

-- `main` is the latest release.
+- The [main](/) branch contains the latest unreleased code
-- `development-<NEXT RELEASE>` is the next release.
+- Google checkstyle format is required
+- PMD is used for static analysis
+- Expand all Java imports
+- Tags are used for releases

 For changes, you should...

-- Fork the repository.
+- Fork the repository
-- Create a branch based on `development-<NEXT RELEASE>`.
+- Create a branch for your work
-- Make changes on your branch.
+- Make changes on your branch
+- Build and test your changes
-- Open a PR against the source repository branch `development-<NEXT RELEASE>`.
+- Open a pull request, tagging `@antublue` for review

-**Notes**

-- Google checkstyle formatted code is required.
-- Snapshots are not used.
+- A [Developer Certificate of Origin](DCO.md) (DCO) is required for all contributions

 ## Design